akoprow/opa-devcamp-facebook/01-battle-plan.md

 ### Displaying logged-in user name

 Ok, to handle more pages in your app you will need a [`{ custom : ... }`](http://doc.opalang.org/#!/refcard/Standard-library/Web-features/Server) server along with an URL dispatcher.
 Such a dispatcher is a *parser* that takes an URL and produces a resource for it.
-If you're feeling adventurous then you can read some [blog articles on parsing](http://blog.opalang.org/search/label/parsing) (start with the oldest and work your way backwards) and write this parser yourself.
-Otherwise here's the hint:
+If you're feeling adventurous then you can read some [blog articles on parsing in Opa](http://blog.opalang.org/search/label/parsing) (start with the oldest and work your way backwards) and write this parser yourself.
+Otherwise here's how it could look like:

     dispatcher = parser {
-    case "/connect?" data=(.*) -> Resource.html("Connected!", connect_page(data))
+    case "/connect?" data=(.*) -> Resource.html("Connected!", connect_page(Text.to_string(data)))
     case .* -> Resource.html("Connect to FB", main())
     }

-which calls `connect_page` with Facebook token as an argument, for the Facebook connection URL and the `main` page for all other requests.
-Both those functions should return HTML of the page.
+which calls `connect_page` with Facebook token as an argument for the Facebook connection URL and the `main` page for all other requests.
+Both those functions should return HTML content of the page.

 As a next step you need to convert the `data` page argument into a valid Facebook token, with the [`get_token_raw`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.auth/FbAuth/get_token_raw) function.